inigo-jauregi/healthNER/CRF/README.md

 ./hcrfTest -t -d dataTrain.csv -l labelsTrain.csv -m model.txt -T -D dataTest.csv -L labelsTest.csv -r results.txt -c stats.txt -f features.txt -a crf -h 3 -P 4 -p 4 -i 10 -w 1
 ```

+After the training, the model will be stored in the file model.txt, and after the test the predictions will be stored in the results.txt file.
+For further information about the HCRF tool read the [guideline].

 __3. test and evaluate model__: Finally, we obtain the results.txt file from the HCRF software.
 We convert results.txt to a "conlleval" evaluation format (data_conll_preparation.py) and evaluate using the conlleval.pl perl file.

+[guideline]: